Preview for Service of Word and Sacrament

 Call to Worship

-Quotes, Questions & Prompts for Reflection, Discussion, and Prayer
+Quote and Questions for Continued Reflection, Meditation, and Prayer

 “There is a reason Mary is everywhere.
 I've seen her image all over the world, in cafés in Istanbul, on students' backpacks in Scotland, in a market stall in Jakarta, but I don't think her image is everywhere because she is a reminder to be obedient, and I don't think it has to do with social revolution.
 Images of Mary remind us of God's favor.
 Mary is what it looks like to believe that we already are who God says we are.”

 1) Is Mary an important biblical figure for you?
 Why or why not?